Lightning-AI/pytorch-lightning/docs/source-fabric/guide/multi_node/cloud.rst

 |

-**Step 2:** Bring your code into the studio.
+**Step 2:** Bring your code into the Studio.
 You can clone a GitHub repo, drag and drop local files, or use the following demo example:

 .. collapse:: Code Example